jac307/MediaArtTutorials/MEDIAART3I03/P2-InClassWork-IV.md

 - be ready to discuss **concrete technical needs** with technicians

 Additionally, begin to:
-- defin your role-specific ideas
+- define your role-specific ideas
 - gather source materials you will need
 - review the live sound and live visual restrictions

-[Class Work V](P2-InClassWork-V.md) will focus on **technical feasibility**, not conceptual brainstorming.
-Be open to work with the possibilities and restrictions of the space and available equipment.
+[Class Work V](P2-InClassWork-V.md) will focus on **technical feasibility**, not conceptual brainstorming. **Be open to work with the possibilities and restrictions** of the space and available equipment.

 ---